Songtech-0912/songtech-0912.github.io/content/electromagnetism/index.md

 \oint \mathbf{E} \cdot d\mathbf{A} = E(2A) = \dfrac{q_\mathrm{enclosed}}{\epsilon_0} = \dfrac{2\sigma A}{\epsilon_0} \Rightarrow  \mathbf{E} = \dfrac{\sigma}{\epsilon_0} \hat z = \dfrac{Q}{\epsilon_0 A} \hat z
 {% end %}

+> Note: assuming that there are no external charges outside of the capacitor, the electric field *outside* of a capacitor (within a suitable Gaussian surface) must be **zero** as the positive and negative charges across the two plates result in a net charge of zero, which, by Gauss's law, means that the electric field is also zero (within the chosen Gaussian surface outside of and enclosing the capacitor).
+This is a classic case where zero electric field **does not** correspond to the absence of charges within a Gaussian surface, just as we elaborated on earlier.

 We may take the line integral of the field to find the potential difference:

 {% math() %}